How to build a credit score for immigrants in the UK

 What credit score do you start with as an immigrant in the UK?

-Unfortunately, your credit score from your native country doesn’t travel with you when you’re an immigrant in the UK.
-Your credit score will be calculated as if you are starting fresh, but that doesn’t mean it will be zero.
-It isn’t possible to know what your credit score will be to begin with, but it is likely to be a low number.
+Unfortunately your credit score from your native country doesn’t travel with you when you’re an immigrant in the UK.
+It will be calculated as if you are starting fresh, but that doesn’t mean it will be zero.
+It’s not possible to know what your credit score will be to begin with, but it is likely to be a low number.

 It is possible to get a copy of your credit score in your native country so that you can send it to lenders when you make applications in the UK.
 It won’t guarantee that they will offer you credit, but it could help.